Xbox One system settings

-Here you can find information you’ll need to register and troubleshoot your console, including the serial number, console ID, OS version, Xbox Live device ID, copyright information, and more.
+Here you can find information you’ll need to register and troubleshoot your console, including the serial number, console ID, OS version, Xbox Live device ID, and more.

-This button allows you to set the device name, which will identify your console when there are multiple Xbox One consoles on the same network.
+Here you can set the device name, which identifies your console when there are multiple Xbox One consoles on the same network.

 Important This option should be used rarely and should not be considered a troubleshooting step.